Rehaank91/Dbms_bank-management-system/README.md

 3. **Run individual queries** as needed using your preferred MySQL client.

-4. **In the repository you can find attatched Database_Queries.txt file which contains all the queries.**
+4. **In the repository you can find attached Database_Queries.txt file which contains all the queries.**